OpenFAST/openfast/docs/source/user/subdyn/modeling.rst

 2. SubDyn Guyan damping matrix using user defined 6x6 matrix
 3. HydroDyn additional linear damping matrix (**AddBLin**)

+The specificaiton of the Guyan damping matrix in SubDyn is discussed in :numref:`SD_DampingSpecifications`.

 **Old:**

 The C-B method assumes no damping for the interface modes.
 This is